Suaroman/JavaSparkHBaseExample/README.md

 ### Prerequisites

-- **Maven**: Ensure Maven is installed on your system.
+- **Maven**: Verify if Maven is installed on your system.
 You can check this by running:
   ```shell
   mvn -version
   ```